AmirHHasani/Machine-Learning-Algorithms/DBSCAN/README.md

 Tried using DBSCAN on iris dataset.
-I used matplotlib to visualize the results.
+I used scikit learn to import the model and matplotlib to visualize the results.
 The following evaluation metrics were also used:

 Homogeneity